 - Data Operation:

-- Put: Pushing the version of data to all cluster nodes
+Put: Pushing the version of data to all cluster node

 - Best for read operation